 20% of the job offers asked specifically for an engineer.
 The general request job offers did not specify any sort of education area but an engineer could apply for it if needed.
-The rest of the offers request specifically education areas like health, business or management.
+The rest of the offers, request specifically education areas like health, business or management.

 In 66% of the engineering offers employers required the engineers to have some sort of professional experience and also core engineering skills.
 Aside from the engineering skills, some of the most mentioned were: planning and organization, leadership, good command of the English language and goal orientation.